janus-ssp/janus/docs/development/symfony-integration.md

 | `Postman.php` | A notifier which notifies when a new user has been created.
 Not used by OpenConext, might be removed.  |
 | `User.php` | An 'active record' like implementation for users, should be merged with the existing service and repository and replaced with a DTO |
 | `UserController.php` | A bunch of use AND connection related queries which should be moved to their corresponding services and repositories. |

+Aside from classes there are is also a frontend part which is located in the `www` and `templates` dirs.
+This part also needs refactoring.
+A general remark is that most files in the `www` dir are more or less page scripts, some are quite big, others are bigger.
+However the most important thing would be to move all routing to symfony.
+This could be achieved by wrapping the contents of the page scripts in Symfony controllers and gradually extracting business logic out of it.

+All templates are php files based on the SimpleSamlPhp template.
+These could be split up since some templates contain code for a lot of different purposes (tabs).
+Each template could then be freed from it's SimpleSamlPhp dependency and converted to a more simple format like [Twig](http://twig.sensiolabs.org/) html which is also the defactor Symfony template engine.

+Some templates also contain a lot of javascript, this could be extracted to separate files.